Bipshark/computahsecuhritu/README.md

 ## Side channel attack
 Side channel attacks are when you fysically implement a cryptosystem
-* timing information
+* Timing information
-* power consumption
+* Power consumption
-* electromagnetic leaks
+* Electromagnetic leaks
-* sound
+* Sound